Summary

 | Best for | Full-stack development, DevOps, ML | Quick tasks, writing, exploration | IDE-integrated workflow |

-| Setup complexity | Moderate (this guide) | Low — install and run | Low — install extension |
+| Setup complexity | Moderate (this guide) | Low—install and run | Low, install extension |

 Conclusion

-- Docker for containerized development and deployment
+- Docker supports containerized development and deployment.

 - Keep projects on the Linux filesystem (